archfz/cypress-terminal-report/README.md

 #### `options.enableContinuousLogging`
 boolean; default false; Enables logging logs to terminal continuously / immediately as they are registered.
 This feature is unstable and has an impact on pipeline performance.
+This option has no effect for extended collector, only works for the simple collector.
 Use only for debugging purposes in case the pipelines / tests are timing out.

 > NOTE: In case of this option enabled, logs will come before the actual title of the test.
 Also the
 > `printLogsToConsole` option will be ignored.
 Logging to files might also get impacted.